ijpiantanida/talkback/README.md

 The function will receive a saved tape and the current request, and it has to return whether they should be considered a match on their body.
 Body matching is the last step when matching a tape.
 In order for this function to be called, everything else about the request should match the tape too (url, method, headers).
 The `bodyMatcher` is not called if tape and request bodies are already the same.

-When passing a `bodyMatcher`, `Content-Length` is automatically added to the `ignoreHeaders` list, since you will probably be matching bodies with different sizes.

 ### Example: